Atlas-OS/docs/docs/faq-and-troubleshooting/removed-features.md

 Atlas gets rid of the following services and features:

-- :simple-opentelemetry: Telemetry (can be toggled)
+- :simple-opentelemetry: Telemetry (components can be toggled for troubleshooting purposes)
 - :material-application-cog: Smart App Control
 - :material-sync: Settings Sync